codeborne/klite/server/README.md

 Anything returned from a handler will be passed to [BodyRenderer](src/klite/Body.kt) to output the response with correct Content-Type.
 BodyRenderer is chosen based on the Accept request header or first one if no matches.

+## Contexts

+All routes must be organized into contexts with path prefixes.
+A context with the longest matching path prefix is chosen for handling a request.

 ## Assets

-A simple [AssetsHandler](src/klite/AssetsHandler.kt) is provided to serve static resources, e.g. your SPA.
+A simple [AssetsHandler](src/klite/AssetsHandler.kt) is provided to serve static resources.

 ```kt
 assets("/", AssetsHandler(Path.of("public")))
 ```

+For SPA client-side routing support, create AssetsHandler with `useIndexForUnknownPaths = true`.
+*Warning:* this won't return 404 responses for missing paths anymore, but will render the index file.

 ## Config

 [Config](src/klite/Config.kt) object is provided for an easy way to read System properties or env vars.

-Use `Config.fromEnvFile()` if you want to load default config from `.env` file in working directory.
+Use `Config.fromEnvFile()` if you want to load default config from an `.env`.
+This is useful for local development.

 ## Registry

-[Registry](src/klite/Registry.kt) and it's default implementation - DependencyInjectingRegistry - provide
+[Registry](src/klite/Registry.kt) and it's default implementation - `DependencyInjectingRegistry` - provide
 a simple way to register and require both Klite components and repositories/services of your application.

+`DependencyInjectingRegistry` is used by default and can create any classes by recursively creating their constructor arguments (dependencies).

 ## Decorators

 You can add both global and context-specific [decorators](src/klite/Decorator.kt), including Before and After handlers.
-The order is important, and decorators apply to all following routes that are defined in the same context.
+The order is important, and decorators apply to all *following routes* that are defined in the same context.